 Along with workers compensation, we may be able to hold responsible third parties accountable by bringing suit to them in California court.
-Doing so may provide injured persons benefits not offered in weekly workers compensation payments.
+Doing so may provide injured person benefits not offered in weekly workers compensation payments.

 California law provides workers up to two-thirds of their regular salary each week, with $1103.29 being the ceiling.
 While this may seem like a great deal of money, for some California households, it’s barely enough to get by, and the statutory maximum means you’ll need to gross almost $1,800 a week to receive it.

-The Law Offices of Kropach & Kropach is there for you when employers fail in their duty to protect you.
+The Law Offices of Kropach & Kropach are there for you when employers fail in their duty to protect you.
 We take cases on a contingency fee basis, meaning we do not collect money upfront and do not get paid until your workers compensation claim is successfully paid out.

 If you’re injured at work, you do have options.
-Contact our Santa Clarita on the job injuries attorney today begin your free consultation.
+Contact our Santa Clarita on the job injuries attorney today to begin your free consultation.